Nipissing University

 Nipissing University is a public university located in North Bay, Ontario, Canada.
-The campus overlooks Lake Nipissing.
+Its scenic hilltop campus overlooks Lake Nipissing.
+The university has established a strong reputation in fields such as education, arts, science, business, and nursing, and is home to the prestigious Schulich School of Education.

 History

+North Bay Normal School (1909–1953)

+The earliest precursor to Nipissing University was the North Bay Normal School, established in 1909 in North Bay to train teachers for Ontario’s school system.
+In keeping with the terminology of the time, “normal schools” were institutions dedicated to teacher education and professional training.

+North Bay Teachers’ College (1953–1973)

+In 1953, the institution was renamed the North Bay Teachers’ College, continuing its mandate of preparing educators for Ontario’s education system.
+In 1973, the North Bay Teachers’ College was incorporated into Nipissing College as the Faculty of Education, which later became the Schulich School of Education.

 Northeastern University (1960–1967)

 The roots of Nipissing University date back to 1947, when residents of North Bay formed a committee with the goal of establishing a university within the city.
 The 1958 Northeastern University Committee continued their efforts in the following years.
 By 1960, Northeastern University was established and for a short time in 1960–1961, the institution offered first year university courses in Arts, Science, and Commerce in facilities provided by a local Catholic boys' high school.
 Its application to the Ontario Ministry of Education for a degree-granting university charter was denied on February 28, 1961, and the classes ended shortly thereafter.

 By mid-1962, Northeastern University had leased new space on Cassells Street in North Bay and arranged for Laurentian University professors to teach extension night classes there.
 This arrangement continued through mid-1967, with students receiving credits from Laurentian for the coursework done in these classes.